core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * CTX\_OLD is expired.

-* Limits set for safe key usage have been reached {{I-D.ietf-core-oscore-key-limits}}, for the Recipient Key of the Recipient Context of CTX\_OLD.
+* Limits set for safe key usage have been reached for the Recipient Key of the Recipient Context of CTX\_OLD (see {{I-D.ietf-core-oscore-key-limits}}).

 ## Discussion # {#ssec-discussion}